adambecc/css-exercises/animation/01-button-hover/README.md

 ### Self Check
-- Does the button grow when you hover it?
+- Does the button grow when you hover it? yes
-- Do other properties of the button remain unchanged?
+- Do other properties of the button remain unchanged? yes
-- Does the `:hover` pseudo-class trigger the transition?
+- Does the `:hover` pseudo-class trigger the transition? yes, the ratio of the size